-The raving of the sports media brings to mind Teflon, the no-stick-substance that’s used to coat frying pans and pots so that your food doesn’t stick to them in the heat.
+The raving of the sports media of the hiring of Moses brings to mind Teflon, the no-stick-substance that’s used to coat frying pans and pots so that your food doesn’t stick to them in the heat.

 Now we have the NBA executive of the year, imported from the Phoenix Suns, which recorded the third greatest turnaround in NBA history in the 2004-05 season.
 And, sure enough TSN (synergy!) tantalized the viewers with the speculation from an ESPN TV expert “down South” that the presence of Mr Colangelo might be enough so that Canadian and Phoenix All Star Steve Nash could conceivably end his career in his beloved homeland as a Toronto Raptor.

 Which brings us to the missing lines in Mr Colangelo’s resume.